-- On Solus, run eopkg install beets. - On NixOS, run nix-env -i beets.
+- On Solus, run eopkg install beets. - On NixOS, there's a package you can install with nix-env -i beets.

-If you have pip, just say pip install beets (you might need sudo in front of that).
+If you have pip, just say pip install beets (or pip install --user beets if you run into permissions problems).